-Prior to this decision, the PUC requested feedback from the utilities and the Consumer Advocate (CA) to inform the decision-making regarding further extension of the disconnection suspension.
-During these challenging times, the CA has stood firm in it’s dedication to advocating for Hawaii consumers, and the PUC has largely adopted the CA’s recommendations.
+During these challenging times, the Division of Consumer Advocacy has stood firm in its dedication to advocating for Hawaii consumers, and the PUC has largely adopted the Consumer Advocate’s recommendations.